gavinanderegg/gavinanderegg.github.io/_posts/2025/2025-07-12-grumbling-about-liquid-glass.md

 Fast forward a few weeks, and we now have iOS beta 3, which [significantly dials back the transparency and refractive effects](https://www.macrumors.com/guide/ios-26-beta-3-liquid-glass-changes/).
 It strips out a good deal of what was exciting to me about the design, but leaves behind the same junk floating over my content.
 [There was a great discussion about the beta 3 changes on this week's Connected](https://www.relay.fm/connected/560) (starting at the 47:20 mark).
 A major theme of the conversation went like this: obviously the design should be tweaked to make things more usable and accessible, but how could Apple's design team not have accounted for these issues?
 The UI being transparent is a pretty fundamental part of "Liquid Glass", don't you think?

 Of course fixes and tweaks are what the beta period is for.
 It also makes sense that there will be issues during platform-wide redesign.
 Design isn't just making pretty images for a keynote, it has to work.
 But if the design needed to be dialled back this far, what was the point?
-Also, how did this get out the door?

 Like with Apple Intelligence last year, [^2] I worry that year's keynote might have sold us something that we're not going to get.
 And if we don't get it, it's because it never made sense.
 This seems like a pretty big mark against Apple's design leadership.